Sports at Hill House

 Hill House School has been host to the County round of the U11, U13, U14 and U16 tournaments and also hosted the U13 North West regional final of the England hockey IN2 Hockey Tournament.
 The school is county champion at most age ranges.

-Hill House has embarked on a number of international Hockey tours with Holland being the predominant destination.
+Hill House has embarked on a number of international Hockey tours to Holland, Canada and South Africa.
 The tours are designed specifically to provide not only a high level of Hockey but also a range of educational and cultural experiences.
-In summer 2017 we are travelling further afield with a Girls’ hockey squad travelling to South Africa.

-A number of players at the school have gone onto play representative hockey through the England Hockey single system pathway at South Yorkshire, JDC, JAC and JRPC.
+A number of players at the school have gone onto play representative hockey through the England Hockey single system pathway at county, regional and national levels.

 Netball is the major sport at Hill House for girls in the Lent Term.
-The girls start Netball in Year 3 through to 6th form.
+The girls start Netball in Year 3 through to Sixth Form.
 It is a fast paced game offering challenges both physical and mental and sees pupils given the chance to display leadership, confidence, determination and teamwork.

 We currently run 25 teams from U8 through to 1st VII which enables all pupils to have the opportunity to represent the school and to develop their netballing skills against appropriate competition.